 with my solution tho this doesn't happen.

 1. Member A checks the serial number before purchase.
-(Or the seller does not disclose the s/n and member A walks away.)
+(Or the buyer does not disclose the s/n and member A walks away.)

 2. Member A then cross checks serial on ASN.